 The MBA with a Human Resource Management emphasis requires 36 credit hours for completion along with a research capstone project.
 This written report will help students demonstrate that they have mastery over the knowledge they have learned and can implement it into a real-world report.
 Sometimes these reports have led to employment after graduation.

 Average Tuition: $13,230

 The degree focuses on the strategies that are being used in the workplace today along with new innovations that have yet to be streamlined in the business world.
-Courses at Kaplan are sequenced, ensuring that students focus on one subject at a time.
+Courses at Purdue University Global are sequenced, ensuring that students focus on one subject at a time.
 With 56 credits required for graduation, working professionals will find that this timeline ensures the strategies and skills learned through the degree are fully absorbed and will make them stronger HR professionals in the field.

 The Human Resources concentration allows students to get a general degree in management while simultaneously understanding how their concentration relates to the business world.
 And because this school is aligned with the SHRM HR Guidebook and Templates, it is one of the best degrees for students seeking HR administrative roles.

 Ashford University is the home to the Forbes School of Business®, which offers an HR degree online to working professionals.
 Regionally accredited by WASC WSCUC, Ashford is an academically excellent university that utilizes the internet to reach students who may not otherwise seek further education.
 The school offers its MBA with Human Resources Management specialization fully online.